How to Register for a Seller’s Permit in Wisconsin

 Most businesses starting in Wisconsin that are selling a product or offering certain services will need to register for a seller’s permit.
-This is commonly referred to as a seller’s permit, sales tax license, sales tax number, or sales tax registration.
+This is commonly referred to as a sales tax permit, sales tax license, sales tax number, or sales tax registration.

 The seller’s permit is obtained through the Wisconsin Department of Revenue as a part of applying for the Wisconsin Business Tax Registration.
 In addition to the seller’s permit, the Business Tax Registration allows a business to register for withholding tax and Use Tax Certificate.

 Who needs a Seller’s Permit in Wisconsin?

 A business must register for a seller’s permit in Wisconsin when making retail sales (this includes not only stores but selling locally at festivals, trade shows, and other events), leases, or rentals of tangible personal property or taxable services in Wisconsin, unless all sales are exempt from sales or use tax.